York University encourages and supports cycling as a sustainable transportation alternative.

 These enclosures offer protection against theft, vandalism, and inclement weather.
 They are monitored 24/7 by CCTV and are only accessible to community members that are registered for use and have key access.

 They are located on street level just inside the main entrances to each garage for easy access.
-There is a small fee of $20 per year to use these bike enclosures, this fee goes towards supporting improvements and upkeep.
+There is a fee of $20 + applicable taxes per year (May 1 - April 30) to use these bike enclosures.
+This fee will not be pro-rated and goes towards supporting improvements and upkeep.

 Please contact the Parking Office for additional information.